C-EO/gitea-gcloud-ubuntu/README.md

 > "gitea-logs" should be parsed

-Except for two issues (Part IX), simply retesting the domain and brute force protection have worked for me, but *your mileage may vary*.
+Except for two issues ([Part IX](#part-ix-maintenance)), simply retesting the domain and brute force protection have worked for me, but *your mileage may vary*.

-## Part VIII: Maintenance
+## Part IX: Maintenance

 If you want to perform maintenance...